 It wasn’t until I examined both sides of the argument in depth that I realised that in certain cases, what might be deemed as fake news to one person, might be a credible source to another person.

 For me, the most questionable element of the fake news trend is how it surfaced in such quick succession.

 From my recollection, fake news articles have been a problem since the early days of the web.
 Why only recently has mainstream media decided to inject it into public discourse?

 The fake news hysteria that has been heavily pushed by the establishment media has only resulted in panic, confusion and uncertainty.
 It is in these times of panic, confusion and uncertainty that irrational decisions are made.
 These decisions often bring with them unintended consequences.

-The democratic ideals of western civilisation are supposed to support free speech and autonomy amongst individuals.
-Hence, we have always used our own better judgement to identify whether a news source on the web is trustworthy and credible; but now it appears that the choice will be made for us when using the world’s largest social network.
+The democratic ideals of western civilisation are supposed to support free speech and liberalism.
+And we have always used our own better judgement to identify whether a news source, whether it’s on the internet or on TV, is trustworthy and credible; but now it appears that the choice will be made for us when using the world’s largest social network.

-As digital natives in an age of information, we must defend our freedom to consume a variety of information from a variety of sources and say no to clandestine censorship at every turn.
-Facebook’s influence on the world stage cannot be disputed – and it is up to them to rise to the challenge of creating an equal and balanced platform that encourages diverse viewpoints.
+As digital natives in an age of information, we must defend our right to consume information from a variety of sources and say no to clandestine censorship at every turn.
+Facebook’s influence on the world stage cannot be disputed – and it is up to them to rise to the challenge of creating an equal and balanced platform that encourages free speech.

 One thing is for certain – how Facebook chooses to use their power today will forever have an effect on generations to come.